samharp/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 your code more concise.
 A lambda expression is an example of a **function literal** in Kotlin.

 A function literal is a function that is declared:
-* without a name.
+* Without a name.
-* as an expression.
+* As an expression.

 For example, consider the first lambda expression that you saw in the beginner's tour: